cert-manager/cert-manager/README.md

 There is a Google Group used for project wide announcements and development coordination.
 Anybody can join the group by visiting [here](https://groups.google.com/forum/#!forum/cert-manager-dev) and clicking "Join Group".
 A Google account is required to join the group.
+Joining this group will also invite you to the cert-manager development meetings.

 ### Bi-weekly development meeting
 Once you have become a member, you should receive an invite to the bi-weekly development